Youth Entrepreneur Program Powered By VentureLab Prospectus

 Program Description:

-After three years as a private program, Craft Lake City’s Youth Entrepreneur Program Powered by VentureLab is opening to the public for the first time!
-In partnership with the Utah Afterschool Network (UAN) and VentureLab, we’re thrilled to offer free afterschool workshops in arts and entrepreneurship at the Salt Lake City Public Library and the incredible opportunity for participants to run their own booth at Kid Row, the youth pop-up market during the 17th Annual DIY Festival Presented By Harmons, putting their skills to the test in a real-world marketplace!
-This exciting opportunity invites young creators and entrepreneurs to create their own business.
+Craft Lake City’s Youth Entrepreneur Program Powered by VentureLab invites young creators and entrepreneurs to take part in a hands-on pathway into small business ownership.
+In partnership with the Utah Afterschool Network (UAN) and VentureLab, the program offers free after-school workshops in arts and entrepreneurship on Tuesdays 4:30-6 p.m. at the Salt Lake City Public Library, culminating in the opportunity for participants to operate their own booth at Kid Row, the youth pop-up market within the DIY Festival.
+Through guided learning, mentorship and real-world selling experience, youth participants bring their ideas to life and put their skills to the test in a live marketplace environment.

 Participants will….

-• Waived exhibitor and application fees at Kid Row, the Youth popup market at our 17th Annual DIY Festival Presented By Harmons
+- Waived exhibitor and application fees at Kid Row, the one-day youth popup market at the Annual Craft Lake City DIY Festival

-• Mentorship with Lydia, Craft Lake City’s Youth Entrepreneurship Program Coordinator
+- Mentorship with Craft Lake City’s Youth Entrepreneur Program Team

 Program Expectations: